 Membership is essentially a partnership between EdConnect Australia and the school with the shared intent to support the school and contribute towards achieving positive student outcomes.

 Our partnership is outlined in an agreement so that we are both clear on our respective roles and responsibilities.
-Having a good relationship with our member schools is a priority for us, as we have found that this is the key to getting the program working well in the school.
+Having a good relationship with our member schools is a priority for us and is key to getting the program working well in each school.

 To ensure that only the best volunteers are selected for your school our team of committed professionals make sure that our volunteers have all been screened and trained to the highest standard and understand their duty of care to young people – all before they come to you.